RishavMishraRM/Snake_Game/README.md

 Steps in Game :- <br>
-- Part 1: Basics of Reinforcement Learning and Deep Q Learning.
+- Part 1: Basics of Reinforcement Learning and Deep Q Learning. <br>
 - Part 2: